swinsey/snowem/README.md

-Snow - a small webrtc server, which acts as signal service.
+Snow - a small webrtc server.